solita/etp-core/README.md

     cd docker
     ./start.sh

 Start script starts docker-compose, creates template and dev databases and runs migrations for both of them.

 Start [the backend](/etp-backend).
-Backend developers should start the REPL from their IDE and start the services from there by calling the ´´´reset´´´ function.
+Backend developers should start the REPL from their IDE and start the services from there by calling the `reset` function.
 The application can be also started from the command line with the following
 command: